mrJean1/PyGeodesy/README.rst

 =========

-A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using trigonometric and vector-based methods for geodetic (lat-/longitude) and geocentric cartesian (x/y/z) coordinates.
+A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using precision trigonometric and vector-based methods for geodetic (lat-/longitude) and geocentric cartesian (x/y/z) coordinates.

 Transcribed from `JavaScript originals`_ by *Chris Veness (C) 2005-2016* and published under the same `MIT License`_.